mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - look for light bulb icon or an ellipsis below code
 - hover over to see hint

-## Code Outline extension

-- adds a left nav toggle button that displays a code outline in place of the EXPLORER when toggled on
-- lists all the functions, classes, and methods defined in the current editor tab
-- clicking a name scrolls to it in the editor tab

 ## Code Spell Checker extension

 - green squiggly line appears below misspelled or unknown words